JDACS4C-IMPROVE/docs/content/using_csa_parsl.rst

 .. important::

-   Model scripts must be organized as:
+   1. Model scripts must be organized as:

       - <MODEL_NAME>_preprocess_improve.py

       - <MODEL_NAME>_train_improve.py

       - <MODEL_NAME>_infer_improve.py
-   Make sure to follow the IMPROVE lib :doc:`documentation <curating>` to ensure the model is compliant with the IMPROVE framework.
+   2. Make sure to follow the IMPROVE lib :doc:`documentation <curating>` to ensure the model is compliant with the IMPROVE framework.
+   3. If the model uses supplemental data (i.e. author data), use the provided script in the repo to download this data (e.g. PathDSP/download_author_data.sh).

 3. Clone IMPROVE repo and set PYTHONPATH